AmineDjeghri/awesome-os-setup/README.md

 - there is a requirements.txt that contains the principal data science libraries (without pytorch as you have installed it from the previous line, just do `pip install -r https://raw.githubusercontent.com/AmineDjeghri/BetterWindowsUX/master/requirements.txt`

 # 5- UX Custommization
-## WSL (Windows subsystem for Linux ) / Windows Terminal :

- #### Windows Terminal & WSL :
- - Open Ubuntu terminal from current location : go to windows terminal ->  parameters -> profiles -> ubuntu -> command line (under name) and change it to `ubuntu run`
- - Use ubuntu as default terminal in pycharm: tools>terminal  and put in shell path: `ubuntu run`
- - You can use this command to convert a windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\quarterback-tabular'`
- - copy your ssh key from windows to linux and use on the ssh file of linux : `chmod 600 your_ssh_file`

 ## customize linux terminal
 ### Install and set up zsh as default